TheZoraiz/ascii-image-converter/README.md

 	flags := aic_package.DefaultFlags()

 	// This part is optional.
 You can directly pass flags variable to ConvertImage() if you wish.
-	// For clarity, all flags are covered in this example. flags["complex"] = true  // Use complex character set flags["dimensions"] = []int{50, 25} // 50 by 25 ascii art size
+	// For clarity, all flags are covered in this example, but you can use specific ones. flags["complex"] = true  // Use complex character set flags["dimensions"] = []int{50, 25} // 50 by 25 ascii art size
 	flags["savePath"] = "."  // Saves to current directory